-Minimum Distance Between

-Accessory Structure and

-District Side or Rear Lot Lines (Ft.)

-TA, MR, RR, SR-1 10

-All Other Districts 5

-If a Side or Rear Yard Setback abut s an alley, an Accessory Structure

-must be setback a minimum of twee nty (20) feet from the alley.
+Minimum Distance Between Accessory Structure and District Side or Rear Lot Lines (Ft.)
+TA, MR, RR, SR-1 10 All Other Districts 5 If a Side or Rear Yard Setback abuts an alley, an Accessory Structure must be setback a minimum of twenty (20) feet from the alley.

 - d) An Accessory Structure shall not be located closer than five (5) feet from the principal building or any other accessory structure. - e) Height.
-The following height regulations apply dependent upon the District described: - 1) Accessory Structures located in Any Residential Districts shall not exceed eighteen (18) OR twenty-four (24) feet in height. - 2) Accessory Structures located in the Non-Residential Districts shall not exceed the height of the principal building. - f) Size (Villages). - In Residential Districts, the cumulative area of the Accessory Structures shall not exceed 800 square feet or ten percent (10%) of the lot area, whichever is smaller.
+The following height regulations apply dependent upon the District described: - 1) Accessory Structures located in Any Residential Districts shall not exceed eighteen (18) OR twenty-four (24) feet in height. - 2) Accessory Structures located in the Non-Residential Districts shall not exceed the height of the principal building. - f) Size - In Residential Districts, the cumulative area of the Accessory Structures shall not exceed 800 square feet or ten percent (10%) of the lot area, whichever is smaller.
 In any District, if ten percent (10%) of the lot size is less than 580 square feet, the lot shall be permitted to have one accessory structure up to 580 square feet. - 2) In the VTF and VMF Districts, a lot containing one or more multi-unit residential building(s) may have Accessory Structures devoted to each unit (i.e., detached garage) or may have one or more larger structures accessible to all units (i.e., club house).
 The cumulative maximum size of all Accessory Structures on a lot shall be calculated on a rate of 290 square feet of Accessory Structure per residential unit on said lot.

 - 3) In the VMU and CNC Districts, the cumulative area of all Accessory Structures shall not exceed 1,000 square feet or ten percent (10%) of the Lot Area, whichever is smaller. - 4) There is no maximum cumulative square footage of the Accessory Structures in the EC Districts.
-However, the total square footage of all Accessory Structures may not exceed the size of the principal building. - g) Size (Townships) - 1) The cumulative area of Accessory Structures shall not exceed the following square footage requirements.
-(Optional: However, each residential lot shall be permitted to have a five hundred eighty (580) square foot private garage either attached or detached from the principal structure that shall not count towards the maximum cumulative area of Accessory Structures.
+However, the total square footage of all Accessory Structures may not exceed the size of the principal building.